 Registration of Vessels

-All vessels using the Shannon Navigation, which includes the Shannon-Erne Waterways and the Erne System must be registered.
-Only open undecked boats with an engine of 15 horsepower or less, on the Shannon Navigation, and vessels of 10 horsepower or less on the Erne System, are exempt.
+All vessels using the Shannon Navigation, which includes the Shannon-Erne Waterways and the Erne System must be registered with Waterways Ireland.
+Only open undecked boats with an engine of 15 horsepower or less on the Shannon Navigation, and vessels of 10 horsepower or less on the Erne System, are exempt.
 Registration is free of charge.